-The applicant must have a master's degree or its equivalent in speech-language pathology, audiology, or communication sciences to be considered for entry into the research concentration in speech-language pathology, communication sciences, and audiology graduate programs.
+The applicant must have a master's degree or its equivalent to be considered for entry into the research concentration in speech-language pathology, communication sciences, and audiology PhD programs.
 Acceptable performance on the Graduate Record Examinations and a minimum cumulative GPA of 3.5 on a 4.0 scale in graduate work are required.
 Post-baccalaureate entry into the clinical audiology program is offered.
 (See clinical audiology concentration.)